 U-boat Killala Bay

 Little could Sgt.
-Mongey have known on that fateful day in May 1940, nor the thousands of other Irishmen fighting with the Allies for the preservation of civilization itself, that a German spy had already been landed by U-Boat in Killala Bay.
+Mongey have known on that fateful day in May 1940, nor the thousands of other Irishmen serving with the Allies for the preservation of civilization itself, that a German spy had already been landed by U-Boat in Killala Bay.

-On 28 January 1940, Korvettenkapitän (Commander) Werner Hartmann’s submarine, U-37, left the huge naval base at Wilhelmshaven, on Germany’s North Sea coast, for an Atlantic combat patrol.
+On 28 January 1940, Korvettenkapitän (Commander) Werner Hartmann’s submarine, U-37, left the naval base at Wilhelmshaven, on Germany’s North Sea coast, for an Atlantic combat patrol.
 The Battle of the Atlantic raged off Ireland’s west coast as Germany tried to starve Britain into surrender by sinking the ships that were bringing it vital supplies from the United States and other parts of the world.
 On board U-37 was Nazi agent, Ernst Weber-Drohl.

 U-37 entered Killala Bay during the night 09/10 of February 1940, surfacing in the dark to avoid being spotted by RAF submarine-hunting seaplanes out of Castle Archdale on Lower Lough Erne.
 Weber-Drohl went ashore in a small rubber inflatable on the Sligo side of the bay, near Enniscrone.

 His mission was to deliver money, a radio transmitter and instructions to the IRA who were shamefully and traitorously collaborating with Nazi Germany.
 However, he lost the transmitter when his rubber dinghy capsized.
-Soon after dropping off Weber-Drohl, the U-boat torpedoed and sank Norwegian cargo ship, Silja, on February 10th, off the south west of Ireland with the loss of all 15 civilian crew.
+Soon after dropping off Weber-Drohl, the U-boat torpedoed and sank Norwegian cargo ship, Silja, on February 10th, off the southwest of Ireland, with the loss of all 15 civilian crew.

 U-37 returned to Wilhelmshaven on 27 February 1940 sinking a total of eight vessels.
 “Special mission accomplished, oral report to follow” was how Korvettenkapitän Hartmann recorded his secret mission to Killala Bay.